perrettymea/YOLO-WAL-fluid-detection-WCI-data/README.md

 </table>
 </div>

+Select **xsf** output format and where you want to save this new file.

-* Our file is not already in cartesian representation so we to need to convert it in G3D netcdf format.
+* This file is not already in cartesian representation so we to need to convert it in G3D netcdf format (WC Polar Echograms).

 <div align="center">
 <table>